AbsaOSS/cobrix/README.md

 ## <a id="ims"/>Reading hierarchical data sets

-Let's imagine we have a multisegment file with 2 segments having parent-child relationships.
+Let's imagine we have a multisegment file with two segments having parent-child relationships.
 Each segment has a different record type.
-The root record/segment contains company info, an address and a taxpayer number.
+The root record/segment contains company information, an address, and a taxpayer number.
 The child segment contains a contact person for a company.
-Each company can have zero or more contact persons.
-So each root record can be followed by zero or more child records.
+Each company can have zero or more contact persons, so each root record can be followed by zero or more child records.

-To load such data in Spark the first thing you need to do is to create a copybook that contains all segment specific fields in redefined groups.
+To load such data in Spark, the first thing you need to do is create a copybook that contains all segment-specific fields in redefined groups.
 Here is the copybook for our example:

 ```cobol
         01  COMPANY-DETAILS.